 Board games are always a family favorite when the weather outside turns nasty, but why not break away from the “old-school” board games and instead encourage your kids to cook up their own?

-All you really need is an oversized piece of paper (or some heavy-duty poster paper, if you do a little bit of preplanning ahead of time), some markers, some grains or colored pencils, and a little bit of imagination.
-Encourage your children to come up with your own variations of their favorite board games or create something brand-new, sticking to establish rule sets that they are already familiar with or coming up with their own rules – in collaboration with one another – to build a game that is truly unique and truly their own.
+All you really need is an over-sized piece of paper (or some heavy-duty poster paper, if you do a little bit of pre-planning ahead of time), some markers, some grains or colored pencils, and a little bit of imagination.
+Encourage your children to come up with your own variations of their favorite board games.
+Or, create something brand-new!
+Stick to established rule sets that they are already familiar with or coming up with their own rules.
+Have your kids work in collaboration with one another.
+They'll get to build a game that is truly unique and truly their own.

 All kinds of household items can be turned into game pieces.
 You’ll be amazed at just how much time can be spent building the game, playing the game, and then returning back to these favorites time and time again.